rcbops-qa/containercafe/README.md

 Configuration
 --------------
 ContainerCAFE works in tandem with the [Open CAFE Core](https://github.com/stackforge) cafe-runner.
-This installation of CloudCAFE includes a reference configuration for each of the CloudCAFE supported OpenStack products.
-Configurations will be installed to: <USER_HOME>/.opencafe/configs/<PRODUCT>

-To use ContainerCAFE you **will need to create/install your own configurations** based on the reference configs pointing to your deployment of OpenStack.
+To use ContainerCAFE you **will need to create/install your own configurations** based on the reference configs pointing to your containers and their hosts

-At this stage you will have the Open CAFE Core engine and the CloudCAFE Framework implementation.
+At this stage you will have the Open CAFE Core engine.
 From this point you are ready to:
-1) Write entirely new tests using the CloudCAFE Framework or
+1) Write entirely new tests using the OpenCafe Framework
-2) Install the [CloudRoast Test Repository](https://github.com/stackforge), an Open Source body of OpenStack automated tests written with CloudCAFE that can be executed or extended.
-You can also install the ContainersRoast Test Repository, which are the automated tests writeen for ContainersCAFE that can be executed or extended.

 Logging
 -------